 There has been looking for much, but it came to little.

 The "blowing" seems to be a metaphor taken from scorching wind, blowing on vegetation, and causing it to wither.
-The last line may be thus rendered - even because he cursed their blessing, according to what we shall hereafter see in the Prophet Malachi.
+The last line may be thus rendered -

 And ye are delighted, each with his own house.